-【Textbook】T. M. Cover and J. A. Thomas, Elements of Information Theory, 2nd ed., Wiley-Interscience, 2006. 【Textbook(supplemental)】To be introduced in the class.
+[Textbook] T. M. Cover and J. A. Thomas, Elements of Information Theory, 2nd ed., Wiley-Interscience, 2006.
+[Textbook(supplemental)] To be introduced in the class.

-[Prerequisite(s)] Assumes basic knowledge of probability theory.
+[Prerequisite(s)] Assumes basic knowledge on probability theory, as well as knowledge treated in the course "Information and Coding Theory".
 Knowledge of statistics and Markov chains should be helpful.